TrumanStateACM/acm/_pages/about.markdown

 # Hello, World!

 This is the website for Truman State University's ACM chapter.
-Truman State University is the premier public liberal arts college of Missouri with a student population of ~5,500 and a diverse student culture.
+You can join our [Discord channel][DA].
+You don't have to make an account, you can just look around.
+Hope to see you there.

 # Please Don't Mind the Dust